mrkkrp/markkarpov.art/essay/real-realism.md

 will be viewed as an artwork and not as a piece of raw reality, therefore it will be subject to interpretation and will be assigned a cultural message.

-These are other differences between real realism and nouveau réalisme:
+Here are some other differences between real realism and nouveau réalisme:

 * According to real realism, reality is art-worthy to the extent that no additional manipulation is required to make it interesting.
 An ordinary